Stress Management: Reducing Stress by Being Assertive

 One of the benefits of assertive speaking may be that I'm more comfortable with supervisors at work.

-To be more assertive, you focus on what you say and how you say it.
-You can plan and practice how to be more assertive using the assertiveness ladder.
-You can use the assertiveness ladder at home or at work.
-Use the letters of the word "LADDER" to recall the steps.
+To be more assertive, focus on what you say and how you say it.
+You can plan and practice how to be more assertive by following the steps and tips below.

 Body language is the way you sit or stand, move, and use your eyes and hands when you speak.
 Sometimes when you think you're speaking assertively, your body is sending a different message.
 That message can get in the way of what you are trying to say.
 Using the right body language helps you communicate more assertively.
 Try these five tips:

-You'll be more comfortable if you practice these rules in front of a mirror.
+You'll be more comfortable if you practice these rules in front of a mirror or with a trusted person.
 When you practice, you can also hear your tone of voice.

 Test Your Knowledge

-One of the steps of the assertiveness ladder is to describe my feelings using "you" statements.
+One of the steps I need to take when I have an assertive conversation is to describe my feelings using "you" statements.

 I'll do my best in the real situation if I don't get too comfortable with my plan.
 It's better to be fresh and unrehearsed.